Canada convoy protest: Criminal investigations

 Active investigations are underway for a number of widely publicized incidents including those related to the Unknown Soldier's memorial and the Terry Fox statue as well as for more general incidents, including bribery, threats, assault, dangerous driving, and setting a fire in a building.
 An OPS hotline has been set up where victims can report crimes, including hate crimes.

 Chief Sloly warned offenders that if they had come from elsewhere and committed a crime, including hate crime in Ottawa, there have been "intelligence officers, investigative officers, and multi-jurisdictional support" from across Canada at work in the background.
 He said, that "no matter where you live, no matter where your vehicles are registered ...
 You will be investigated ...
 We will look for you.
 We will charge you, if necessary, will arrest you, and we will pursue prosecutions against you."

 On February 7, some two dozen arrests were made, and nearly 80 criminal investigations had begun.

 On March 21, a 21-year-old Ottawa man unrelated to the protest was charged in connection with the fire.
 On April 6, a 41-year-old Ottawa man, also unrelated to the protest, was similarly charged.

+On November 22, 2024, Pat King was convicted on charges of five criminal charges including mischief and disobeying a court order.
+On February 19, 2025, he was sentenced to three months' house arrest.
+On April 3, Tamara Lich and Chris Barber were convicted of mischief in encouraging people to join or remain at the protest, despite knowing its adverse effect on residents and businesses in Ottawa.
+In March 2025, the Crown said it was appealing King's sentence.